All of the other Barbapapas

 - Theme Tune Roll Call:

 - The British English dub decides to take a new spin on the roll call; instead of singing the names, a person quickly lists all of the Barbapapas, and then does it again just in case you missed it.
 And then does it thrice in the album version.
-Averted in the American English dub, as it has no role call.
+Averted in the American English dub by Magno, as it ditches the roll call completely.

 - "Here is the star, it's Barbapapa!"